developerstephanieb/latex_reference/01_fundamentals/08_tables.md

 ## Overfull `\hbox` Warning

-A common error with tables is an "Overfull `\hbox`" warning.
+A common error with tables is an `Overfull \hbox` warning.
 This means the table is wider than the available text width and is sticking out into the margin.
 There are a few ways to address this.

-1. Use a `p{width}` column for long text to allow it to wrap.
+1. Use a `p{<width>}` column for long text to allow it to wrap.

-2. Use the `tabularx` package for a more powerful, automated solution.
+2. Use the `tabularx` package for an automated solution.

 ```bash
 Overfull \hbox ([some amount] too wide) in paragraph at lines [line numbers]